Skip to content

 Run these after the installer PR is merged (default mode), or right after the install in --direct mode.
 Before running a feature through the pipeline, confirm the install resolved its dependencies:

 1. Workflows present.
-Confirm the nine wrappers — the eight sdd-* wrappers (including sdd-dispatch.yml) and distillery-sync.yml — and the sdd-pr-sanitize.yml, sdd-triage-dedupe-tasks.yml, sdd-triage-promote-ready.yml, and sdd-monitor.yml utility workflows appear under .github/workflows/ on the target repository.
+Confirm the ten wrappers — the nine sdd-* wrappers (including sdd-dispatch.yml and sdd-derive.yml) and distillery-sync.yml — and the sdd-pr-sanitize.yml, sdd-triage-dedupe-tasks.yml, sdd-triage-promote-ready.yml, sdd-monitor.yml, sdd-spike-actuator.yml, sdd-spike-reentry.yml, and sdd-status.yml utility workflows appear under .github/workflows/ on the target repository.
 The .lock.yml reusable workflows are hosted in the spectacles repository and are not copied onto the consumer.

 2. Labels present.
-Confirm the eight sdd:* lifecycle labels (sdd:spec, sdd:fastpath, sdd:fastpath-review, sdd:triage, sdd:ready, sdd:in-progress, sdd:review, sdd:done), the sdd:dispatched cascade marker, the plan:provided translation marker, the three model:* tier labels, the three kind:* labels, the three priority:* labels, and needs-human all exist on the target repository.
+Confirm the eight sdd:* lifecycle labels (sdd:spec, sdd:fastpath, sdd:fastpath-review, sdd:triage, sdd:ready, sdd:in-progress, sdd:review, sdd:done), the sdd:dispatched cascade marker, the sdd:spike-resolved marker, the plan:provided translation marker, the three model:* tier labels, the four kind:* labels (including kind:spike), the three priority:* labels, and needs-human all exist on the target repository.
 The full set is in "Labels installed" below.

 3. MCP reachable.
 Dispatch distillery-sync once and confirm its run logs a non-zero count of ingested specs, decisions, issues, or pull requests.
 This proves the Distillery endpoint and OAuth credential resolve.